Positive Words That Redirect Challenging Behaviour

 2. Put the alternative words in the room and practice using them when you aren’t stressed or in the heat of the moment.

-3. Be patient with yourself – it takes time to change your behaviors and way of thinking
+3. Be patient with yourself – it takes time to change your behaviours and way of thinking

-4. Try to change negative words and phrases into positive language, giving a clear direction for an alternate behavior
+4. Try to change negative words and phrases into positive language, giving a clear direction for an alternate behaviuor

 Recent Posts